Long Island Native Plant Initiative

 WORK SCHEDULE CONDITIONS :

 Conditions: Coverage area of LIISMA extends from Richmond (Staten Island), Kings (Brooklyn), Queens, Nassau and Suffolk Counties, requiring travel within the NYC Metro region across Long Island to Fishers Island and occasionally throughout New York State.
-By its nature, the position entails working both indoors, and outdoors where temperatures, weather, insects, and other climatic conditions will vary significantly.
+By its nature, the position entails work within both inside and outside locations where temperatures, weather, insects, and other climatic conditions will vary significantly.
 As such, the individual must be suited to working in such conditions without undue burden.
 At times, this position can require kneeling, stooping, extensive walking and hiking, lifting heavy objects up to 50 lbs, and occasional handling of pesticides or other chemical products.

-Send a cover letter, resume, and three references in one file to firstname.lastname@example.org .
-The file name must have your name (ie. Jane_Doe_Resume.PDF).
+TO APPLY: Send a cover letter, resume, and three references to firstname.lastname@example.org as a single document.
 Please type “LIISMA Coordinator Position” in the subject heading.
+Application review will begin immediately.
 No phone calls or email inquiries please.
-Position is open until filled.